JAndrassy/ArduinoOTA/README.md

 In advanced section of examples you can find examples of sketch update over download from a http server.
 One example shows update over the InternalStorage object of the ArduinoOTA library.
 The example for update over SD card doesn't use this library at all.

+The Blynk library uses this library in its Blynk.Edgent examples to store and apply user's updated sketch downloaded from the Blynk IoT cloud storage.

 ## ATmega support

 The sizes of networking library and the SD library allows the use of ArduinoOTA library only with ATmega MCUs with at least 64 kB flash memory.